A/Prof. Tyler Neely

-Dr Tyler Neely is a Senior Lecturer in Physics and ARC Future Fellow at UQ.
+CI Tyler Neely is an Associate Professor in Physics at UQ.
 He leads research projects on quantum turbulence in quasi-uniform 2D BEC superfluids, atomtronics and quantum sensing, and spinor condensates.
-He is an associate investigator in the ARC Centre of Excellence for Engineered Quantum Systems (EQUS).
+He is an associate investigator in the ARC Centre of Excellence for Engineered Quantum Systems (EQUS) and an associate investigator of the ARC Centre of Excellence for Quantum Biotechnology (QUBIC).

 His career has spanned three institutions, first the College of Optical Sciences at the University of Arizona, where he received his PhD in 2010 working with Bose-Einstein condensates (BECs) and quantum turbulence.
 Subsequently, he had a postdoctoral position at NIST (2010-2012), where he developed and advanced new techniques for midinfrared spectroscopy with pulsed lasers.